jacobpierce1/TristanTools/README.txt

 Included are the following groups of software:

-* TristanAnalysis: importable library for analysis and plotting of tristan data, independently of a GUI.
+* tristan_tools.analysis: importable library for analysis and plotting of tristan data, independently of a GUI.
-* TristanGUI: a GUI built on TristanAnalysis used for rapid data-visualization
+* tristan_tools.gui: a GUI built on TristanAnalysis used for rapid data-visualization
-* TristanLauncher: contains some barebones functions for dispatching simulations that explore a user-specified parameter space, as well as a system to automate creation of the input files (which dependent on user-implemented tristan user file).
+* tristan_tools.launcher: importable library with some barebones functions for dispatching simulations that explore a user-specified parameter space, as well as a system to automate creation of the input files (which dependent on user-implemented tristan user file).